Churches, palaces, and museums: an inspiring list of the top tourist attractions in St. Petersburg, Russia

 I know, this list of 20 things to do in St. Petersburg is already quite massive.
 Still, there are just so many other tourist attractions in St. Petersburg.
 I haven’t mentioned the fabulous nightlife, the many amazing restaurants (there is even a Caviar bar, can you believe it?) and the beautiful gardens.
 There is also a sheer endless mass of beautiful orthodox churches, theaters, and smaller museums.

 It all boils down to personal preferences, but I am beyond positive St. Petersburg will take your breath away.
 The best time to visit might be in July, during the white nights.
-Personally speaking, I recommend you to visit during winter.
+Personally speaking, I recommend visiting during winter.
 The city is virtually empty then and you will not have to fight through the crowds.
-I loved spending New Years in St. Petersburg (read my guide here).
+I loved spending New Years in St. Petersburg (read my guide here), but be prepared for very cold weather.

 Where to stay in St. Petersburg